top of page

 MaBurgercpi.jpg

-Maryellen Burger
+Maryellen Burger - Family #15

 I am a lifelong Catholic.
 I received my sacraments and attended school at St. Martin’s in South Buffalo.
 I am a graduate of Mt.
 Mercy Academy and Niagara University.
 I have been married to Daniel Burger for 21 years.
 We have been parishioners at St. Mary’s in Swormville - Together In Christ family since we got married.
 We have a daughter Mary Catherine who is currently a sophomore at Loyola University Maryland.
 I am looking forward to being part of the Catholic Parenting Initiative.